-The Leadership Values Assessment process begins with the customisation of the leadership values template.
+The Leadership Values Assessment process begins with the customization of the leadership values template.
 Leaders are then asked to go to a password-protected website to select ten values that most represent their operating style.
 They also list what they believe are their strengths, and areas of improvement they are currently working on.
-Fifteen to twenty assessors, chosen by the leader, also go to the password-protected website to select ten values that represent the leader’s operating style; the behaviours they believe the leader needs to stop or improve; and any other comments they wish to give as feedback to the leader.
+Fifteen to twenty assessors, chosen by the leader, also go to the password-protected website to select ten values that represent the leader’s operating style; the behaviors they believe the leader needs to stop or improve; and any other comments they wish to give as feedback to the leader.
 Assessors can choose whether to leave their name with feedback or take the survey anonymously.
 The values chosen by the leader and the assessors are mapped to the Barrett Leadership Model.

 The Leadership Values Assessment feedback is given by a coach in a two-to-three-hour feedback session.
 The leader and the coach together develop a detailed action plan to improve the performance of the leader.